- Search The Registry

 - My Account

 *The birth of Nat Love in 1854 is celebrated on this date.
-He was an African American Pullman porter, and cowboy.
+He was a Black Pullman Porter, and Cowboy.

 As he became older, he raided the garden of the young onions, watermelons, turnips, sweet potatoes, and more.
 Love’s father died when he was about 15, after which he gathered his belongings and headed to Dodge City, Kansas to work as a cowpuncher for $30 a month.
 As a ranch hand, Love was excellent in everything!
 After a few years he left Kansas and headed north for a cowboy competition in Deadwood City, South Dakota.
 Arriving near Deadwood on July 3, the cowboys delivered the herd and got ready for the Fourth of July celebration 1876.